Zagreb in 1 Day

 Museum of Broken Relationships

 Next, we head for the intriguingly named Museum of Broken Relationships (somewhat ironically in Dverce street).
 People donate items which remind them of the end of a relationship, together with an explanation.
-There’s quite a range on display from the moving (a mother’s suicide letter) to the more humorous (a Divorce Day mad dwarf thrown at an ex’s new car).
+There’s quite a range on display, from the moving (a mother’s suicide letter) to the more humorous (a Divorce Day mad dwarf thrown at an ex’s new car).

 Museum of Broken Relationships